-As he climbed the steep slope of the Confederate earthworks followed by about 60 men, others seized with panic retreated on the run.
-Under heavy fire, parker ordered his men to shelter behind the palisade.
+As he climbed the steep slope of the Confederate earthworks, only about 60 men followed him, others seized with panic retreated on the run.

 40 sailors, six Marines and eight sailors would receive the Medal of Honour for their brave conduct during the action.